oddrationale/ACollectionOfChessWisdom/manuscript/07_The_Endgame.md

 Be dynamic.

-Don’t play aimlessly.
-Don’t waste moves.
-Don’t give pointless checks.
+Don't play aimlessly.
+Don't waste moves.
+Don't give pointless checks.

 Deploy & activate all your pieces.
 Get your king into the fight.